Genius Teacher Ideas

 Editor’s Note: Time-management is a crucial back-to-school skill, but it’s not always easy to teach.
 That’s why we love this activity from Choices subscriber Jeff Tranell, a 6th grade math and science teacher at Park Forest Middle School in State College, Pennsylvania.
-Use it in connection with our Life Skills Made Easy lesson this month.
+Use it in connection with our Life Skills Made Easy lesson from September 2016.

 It all started with a discussion about time management and priorities with my advisory students.
 The lesson we were supposed to do asked students to map out a “typical” evening by blocking off 15-minute chunks of time and recording what would be happening during those periods.
 For example, students were asked to plan out time for recreation, homework, snacks, dinner, screen time, exercise, and chores.
 However, I soon found that some students were struggling with actually knowing what they did with their time on a typical night!
 Others said that no night is “typical” and there were lots of variables—sport practices or music lessons on particular days of the week, a big test coming up, etc.

 Thus, what we decided to do instead was track what we did for a given school night.
 I asked the kids to carefully log exactly how they used their time, from dismissal to bed.
 The results were surprising and eye-opening to many, especially when we made circle graphs and shared our results!
 Some kids couldn’t believe how much time they spent playing video games or watching TV.
 Others were shocked that they had so much homework or got so little sleep.

 This activity gives students a starting point to help them budget their time, especially because—at the middle school level—they are really beginning to make more time management decisions on their own.
 Once they recognize the impact of those choices, they can better plan and prioritize in the future.